Turmeric Tea – good for weight loss?

 Turmeric Tea with Ginger

 Ginger mixes very well with turmeric tea.
-After all, they are from the same family so it stands to reason that the two would mix nicely.
+After all, they are from the same family so it stands to reason the two would mix nicely.
 Like turmeric, ginger has antioxidant and anti-inflammatory properties.
 So adding ginger gives your turmeric tea a double barreled shot of medicinal goodness.
 Ginger is also known to be effective against nausea and for calming an upset stomach.

 Combining turmeric with ginger produces a powerful health drink.
 Here’s a recipe you may want to check out.
 Boil water as you normally would in the preparation of any tea.
 Add a half teaspoon of turmeric powder, a pinch of black pepper and a quarter teaspoon of freshly chopped or grated ginger.
 Spice it up with any of the other ingredients previously mentioned in this article and sweeten to taste with honey if necessary.

 Use milk or a plant substitute like almond milk instead of water if you prefer a creamier concoction.
-Swap black pepper for cayenne pepper if preferred.
+Swap black pepper for cayenne pepper if you prefer.
 Again, be creative.
 If you have other spices lurking in the cupboard feel free to experiment.
 Clove, cinnamon, cardamom…what the heck, give it whirl.
 This is the fun part!

 Turmeric Tea Health Benefits